Hail Can Cause Permanent Damage to Your Roof

 So, over time, that loose material gets washed away — exposing the asphalt.
 Now, if we add some hot sun, this causes the asphalt to dry up and crack — allowing water to leak in.
 Not good.

 So now you know how hail damages a roof.
 You've also learned what that sandy material on your roof is really for.
-Something to consider if you have a kid that wants to do this.

 The material and information contained on this website is for general information purposes only.
 You should speak with an experienced attorney in your area before making any legal decisions.